hooroo/roo-ui/CONTRIBUTING.md

 Component packages are housed in the `packages/components` directory.
 They export one or more React components from a single entry point.

-Component packages should define a script to compile the Javascript source with [Babel](http://babeljs.io), a `main` property pointing at the compiled entry point, and should define `react`, `react-dom`, and `prop-types` as peer dependencies:
+Component packages should define a script to compile the Javascript source with [Babel](http://babeljs.io), a `main` property pointing at the compiled entry point, and should define `react` and `react-dom` as peer dependencies:

 ```json
 {